$2.25 Million Fund Available in Justice Department Settlement with Amtrak

 - Submit a claim form and declaration by mail, fax, email or online to the claims administrator by no later than May 29, 2021.
 Help is available from the settlement administrator for those who are unable to complete the claim form due to a disability.

-Questions about making claims should be directed to the settlement administrator by any of the following methods:
+Questions about making claims (and the 77 other stations in addition to Holdredge, Nebraska) should be directed to the settlement administrator by any of the following methods:

 - Email: info@AmtrakDisabilitySettlemeent.com

 - Telephone (toll-free): 1-888-334-6165